ndi-ct/omv-examples/README.md

-# Examples for Open Media Vault 6 on the Odroid H3
+# Docker-Examples for Open Media Vault 6 on the Odroid H3

 This is a collection of Docker-Compose-Files to be used with Portainer (or standalone docker compose) on Open Media Vault 6, as described in [c't-Magazine 6/23](https://www.heise.de/select/ct/2023/6/2300507392196372929).